september 2018

 This can range from feeling slightly nauseous at various times of the day or night, to it being quite debilitating due to feeling sick constantly.
 Intermittent sickness is quite normal, so listen to your body and rest and relax where possible.

 Eat and drink regularly; try small amounts often rather than big meals.
 Eating plain foods can help, such as toast, biscuits and pasta.
-Drinking peppermint tea or eating ginger-infused foods can ease pregnancy nausea and ‘morning sickness’.
-Our previous blog can help with other food and drink to eat and avoid when pregnant.
+Drinking peppermint tea or eating ginger-infused foods such as our Ease The Quease supplements can ease pregnancy nausea and ‘morning sickness’.
+Our blog can help with other food and drink to eat and avoid when pregnant.

 If you can’t keep food and fluids down for days, you may become ill from dehydration so consult your GP or midwife.
 In extreme conditions, this is known as hyperemesis gravidarum, which can mean a stay in hospital or medication to help alleviate the sickness.
 For most women the sickness will start to subside by week 14 of pregnancy.